kristiyanmaslarov/Audits/README.md

 |

 ## Book an audit
-If you are a founder or engineer looking to get your smart contract protocol audited by a top-notch solo security researcher, you can contact me on [Twitter](https://twitter.com/radev_eth), [Telegram](https://t.me/radev_eth), or Discord to discuss your needs and help you secure your project.
+If you are a founder or engineer looking to get your smart contract protocol audited, you can contact us on [Twitter](https://twitter.com/maslarovk), [Telegram](https://t.me/maslarovk), or Discord to discuss your needs and help you secure your project.

 **As we would like to provide the best and most client oriented experience, we propose multiple pricing models in order to match your needs:**
  - Pay-Per-Vulnerability (PPV) model with a small base fee of $2000 prior the audit.